jayli/vim-easycomplete/README.md

 The plugin is out of box and config noghting.

 ### Useage

-By default you can use Tab to trigger the completion suggestions.
+By default it use Tab to trigger the completion suggestions.
 Alse use Tab and Shift-Tab to select matched items.
 Use `Ctrl-]` for definition jumping, `Ctrl-t` for jumping back (Same as tags jumping).
 Or you can map `:EasyCompleteGotoDefinition` by yourself.

 If you don't want use `Tab` to trigger completion suggestions.
 You can change this setting by: